 There is no limit on the benefits that may be provided under your SIPP.
-However, when you take benefits from your SIPP, the total value of all of your pension funds will be tested against the lifetime allowance.
-The lifetime allowance for the 2023/24 tax year is £1,073,100.
-The lifetime allowance is due to be abolished from the 2024/25 tax year.
+However, when you take benefits from your SIPP, the total value of all of your pension funds will be tested against your Lump Sum Allowance (LSA) and your Lump Sum and Death Benefit Allowance (LSDBA).
+Further information regarding these limits can be found in the Limit on Benefits section.